Xandro01/Xandro01/Prog3_project_README.txt

-Created by me @Xando01 Scicolone Alessandro, Daniela Magrì and Patric Reineri
+The Prog3 project was made by Scicolone Alessandro, Daniela Magrì and Patric Reineri